yafitAvazov/credito-demo/README.md

 # Credito Notification Management System

-A modern React-based mockup for managing automated customer notifications, built according to the Product Requirements Document.
+A modern React-based notification management system for automated customer communications, built according to the Product Requirements Document for Credito's mortgage application process.

+## Assignment Overview

+This project is a frontend implementation of a notification management system that allows Credito staff to independently manage automated customer notifications without developer dependency.
+The system handles notifications for status changes, document requests, and payment due scenarios across email and SMS channels.

 ## Features